itspladd/personal-website-old/blog/_drafts/drawing-intersections-shapes-in-other-shapes.md

 Sometimes this would even happen when I was attempting to darken an intersection to make it "pop" against the existing form lines.
 I would stop paying attention and just draw on the pretty lines, and then look back and realize that I had just reinforced a line that was _specifically_ supposed to be ignored:

 image of a time I did that, I know I did it at least once

+And now your brain doesn't know which line is real and which one is fake.
+Reality falls away.
+Left is right, green is red, your hands sweat without provocation. _Welcome to every day of my life._

+### In Conclusion ###

+I'm almost done with the "basics" section of Draw A Box.
+After this, I'll progress to the "try to draw actual real life things with what you've been taught" lessons.
+If I just continue to not ever make any mistakes at all, I should be golden.

+image of the most egregious mistake I can possibly find

+YES THANK YOU

+-Paul